 About the Department

-Philosophy is a mode of engaging thoughtfully and critically with the grounding ideas and assumptions of human practices.
-Traditionally, philosophical thinking includes reflection on the relationship between different forms of knowledge (scientific, ethical, political, historical, cultural and aesthetic) and the material world, as well as reflection on the intertwining social, historical and geographical forms of power and human community.
+At its best, Philosophy is a mode of engaging thoughtfully and critically with the grounding ideas, structures and motivations of human practices.
+Such thinking includes reflection on the relationship between different forms of knowledge (scientific, ethical, political, historical, cultural and aesthetic) and the material and social worlds, On the relationship between forms of knowledge and unconscious, affective, and socially produced aspects of agency, and on intertwining social, historical and geographical forms of power and human community.

-Southwestern’s Philosophy courses develop a wide range of intellectual abilities, and offer numerous opportunities for students to develop their own modes of thoughtful, critical engagement with different domains of knowledge and practice.
-Our emphasis is on the careful examination and discussion of primary philosophy texts and their ideas.
+Southwestern’s Philosophy courses develop a wide range of intellectual abilities, and offer a unique opportunity for students to develop their own modes of thoughtful, critical engagement with different domains of knowledge and practice.
+Our emphasis is on primary texts and a careful discussion of them, their ideas and their interrelation with aspects of personal and social experience..

 Philosophy majors will find their immersion in critical thinking and analysis prepares them well for a range of fields beyond the classroom.
 Beyond the opportunity to pursue graduate studies in a number of fields, philosophy majors are well prepared to enter the range of career options available to liberal arts college graduates.